nerdfiles/philosophy-io/src/.prototype/readme.md

 1. web design is a mistake, and [the text(-object) is mobile-friendly][mf]
 2. [accessibility][a11y][<sup>a11y</sup>][ux] is [security and privacy][security]. over 90% of the web is inaccessible. this is an ecological disaster which we, as a species, cannot continue to ignore. *no*, we cannot "fix it later" because we insist on "setting it and forgetting it" even with our "distributed domain-driven designs" (see eric evans)
-3. DO NOT USE A BLOCKCHAIN (WITH ANY [HASH-CRACKING ALGORITHM][hashcracking] YOU WILL UNDERMINE MONETIZATION EFFORTS AND ONLY INTRODUCE [A SISYPHEAN BOULDER][sisyphean]): the *promise* of names that are ["unsable" and that are not "memorable"][primer] (*to humans*) is a *ontological axiom*. it is *unethical* to uncritically design and philosophically ground technology architectures in humanism without having read the wealth of critique against humanism stemming not only from black authors but also media philosophers. *no*.
+3. DO NOT USE A BLOCKCHAIN [ANTI-COMPUTER][anticomputer] (WITH ANY [HASH-CRACKING ALGORITHM][hashcracking] YOU WILL UNDERMINE MONETIZATION EFFORTS AND ONLY INTRODUCE [A SISYPHEAN BOULDER][sisyphean]): the *promise* of names that are ["unsable" and that are not "memorable"][primer] (*to humans*) is a *ontological axiom*. it is *unethical* to uncritically design and philosophically ground technology architectures in humanism without having read the wealth of critique against humanism stemming not only from black authors but also media philosophers. *no*.

 [conway]: http://www.amundsen.com/talks/2016-07-restfest-conway/2016-07-restfest-conway.pdf
 [enforce]: https://twitchard.github.io/posts/2021-04-24-behavior-constraining-features.html